 Managing incontinence is not easy and involves a conversation with others.
-Here at NorthShore, we treat every caller we get like a family member.
-We understand that the issue is difficult to manage, and even more difficult to speak about with a stranger.
+Here at NorthShore, we treat every caller like a family member.
+We understand that the issue of incontinence can be difficult to discuss as well as manage.

-Customers tell us that talking to someone (other than close family) about their temperamental bodily functions can be nerve wrecking.
-Conversations containing words like “leaking” “bowel movement” or “anus” can be difficult to talk about even when talking with a healthcare professional.
-Fortunately, there is now an online support community where people with incontinence and caregivers can go to discuss issues, thanks to The Simon Foundation for Continence.
+Customers tell us that talking to someone (other than close family) about their bodily functions can be nerve wrecking.
+Conversations containing words like “leaking,” “bowel movement” or "wetting" can be difficult to discuss with even a healthcare professional.
+Fortunately, there is now an online support community where people with incontinence and their loved ones and caregivers can go to discuss issues, thanks to The Simon Foundation for Continence.

-The Foundation was created in 1982 by Cheryl B. Gartley.
-The Foundation provides support and resources for people across the world that experience incontinence and is dedicated to:
+The Foundation was created in 1982 and provides support and resources for people across the world experiencing incontinence.
+It is committed to:

 The online community encourages friendly conversation and support where people with incontinence and their caregivers can:

 How comfortable are you talking about incontinence?
-We understand it can be difficult, but know, that it's okay to talk about.
+We understand it can be difficult, but we highly encourage those managing incontinence to talk about it.
 There are wonderful organizations like The Simon Foundation that are helping people with incontinence every day.
-We strongly encourage anyone who is looking for support, or knows someone who may benefit from this community to visit the site and get to know others… it could change their life!
+We strongly encourage anyone who is looking for support, or knows someone who may benefit from additional resources, to seek help.